 Coffee beans’ greatest enemies are air, moisture, and light.
 Oxygen absorbers and Mylar bags will protect your beans from enemies.
 The absorbers remove the oxygen and moisture, and the bags facilitate a proper seal and protect them from the light.

 So, you start by transporting those beans from the bag they came in to a Mylar bag with O2 absorbers.
 Place an absorber in the bottom of the bag and a few at the top.
-If you are unsure how many to use, check an oxygen absorber chart.
+If you are unsure how many to use, check an oxygen absorber chart on our long-term rice storage article.
 Alternatively, you can just do what I do and throw in more than you know is necessary.

 An alternative to Mylar bags is to use a quality vacuum sealer to remove the air.
 It’s the only way to be sure.
 Then you want to store the beans in a dry area away from the light.
 Call it overkill, but I would still place an O2 absorber in it just the same